 SEO (search engine optimization) translation and localization are often confused as the same thing because both relate to translation.
 However, SEO translation and localization are two entirely different processes.
 While the two do complement each other, each requires a different approach since their goals are specific.
 Here’s why:

 SEO is a technique to get your website to the top of search engine rankings.
-Therefore, SEO translation isn’t your typical translation; it’s translating the content on your site in a way that it still performs well in a search even after it’s been converted into the target language.
+Therefore, SEO translation isn’t your typical translation; it’s translating the content on your site in a way that still performs well in a search even after it’s been converted into the target language.

 SEO translation doesn’t need just a translator but also someone who is knowledgeable in SEO tactics.
 The translator would take into account more than just human readers but how to make a page more attractive to a search engine algorithm.
-They would focus on the elements of good SEO such as keywords, titles, tags, expressions, script messages, and other attributes that improve the searchability of a web page.
+They would focus on the elements of good SEO, such as keywords, titles, tags, expressions, script messages, and other attributes that improve the searchability of a web page.

 Choosing between SEO translation and localization largely depends on what your goals are.
 Translation, even one that is search engine optimized, won’t have the same cultural appeal as content that has been localized.
-The intent of SEO translation is to improve your searchability while localization’s goal is to make you more relatable to your new audience.
+The intent of SEO translation is to improve your searchability, while localization’s goal is to make you more relatable to your new audience.

-Because both your ability to be found in a search and appealing to the local audience of your new market are both important to your business, it would be ideal to have both SEO translation and localization as you expand your brand to international markets.
+Because both your ability to be found in a search and appealing to the local audience of your new market are important to your business, it would be ideal to have both SEO translation and localization as you expand your brand to international markets.

-Ultimately, globalization of your website is a wise move.
+Ultimately, the globalization of your website is a wise move.
 However, if you’re going to do it, it should be executed properly.
 To resonate with your new market, you need to consider their cultural differences.
 Translating your website for SEO only wins you half the battle.
 If you’re serious about a multilingual SEO strategy, localizing your SEO rather than merely translating it is the approach that gains you both higher rankings and an engaged audience.